SAMIR897/JavaScript-Program/readme.md

 - Question 25 : How to convert an Object {} into an Array [] in JavaScript?
 - Question 26 : Print first 10 Fibonacci numbers
 - Question 27 : Write a JavaScript program to find fibonacci series.
+- Question 28 : Write a javascript program to find palindrome numbers.
-- Question 28 : Map, Filter and Reduce Explained.
+ -Question 28 : Map, Filter and Reduce ed.

 - More Questions to be added soon!

 ### Author : Abhay Anand